 On this basis, the Masterflex Group understands risk management to mean the targeted safeguarding of existing and future potential for success, but also the targeted management of known risks.
 Our risk management system comprises risk identification, assessment, control and management.
 We have also established communication channels for the main opportunities and risks in the central departments and the operating units.
-This controlled approach to risks stabilizes the Group's earnings, asset and financial positions.
+This structured approach to risks stabilizes the earnings, asset and financial positions of the Masterflex SE and the Group.
 The Masterflex Group's risk management is embedded in existing structures and is therefore an inseparable part of corporate management and business processes.
 In addition to the risk manual, strategic corporate planning, internal reporting and the internal control system are the core elements of the risk management system.